sahilsinghM/paybridge/README.md

 1. Push the repository to GitHub.
 2. In Vercel, create a new project from the repo.
 3. Use the default build command (`npm run build`) and output directory (`.next`).
-4. Set any required environment variables (none required for the static marketing site by default).
-5. Deploy.
+4. Deploy.
 Preview/production URLs will be managed by Vercel.

 ## Notes
 - All copy and visuals are original placeholders; replace with production content as needed.
 - Components are mobile-first and use `max-w-7xl` container widths for consistent layouts.
 - If your network blocks npm registry access, configure the appropriate proxy or mirror before running `npm install`.
+- The backend has been refactored into Next.js API routes to allow for seamless deployment on Vercel.